Hidden thyroid dysfunction symptoms when standard TSH test appears normal Adelaide

 Iodine Status and Thyroid Hormone Production

-Iodine is required for the synthesis of thyroxine (T4) and triiodothyronine (T3).
-Inadequate iodine intake may impair hormone production, while excessive intake may worsen thyroid dysfunction in susceptible individuals (6,7).
+Iodine is an essential trace element required for the biosynthesis of thyroxine (T4) and triiodothyronine (T3) within the thyroid follicular cells.
+The World Health Organization (WHO) recognises iodine deficiency as the most common preventable cause of thyroid dysfunction globally.
+Inadequate iodine intake may impair thyroid peroxidase (TPO)-mediated hormone production, while excessive intake may exacerbate autoimmune thyroiditis in genetically susceptible individuals (6,7).

 Impaired Conversion of T4 to Active T3

-Most active T3 is produced outside the thyroid through enzymatic conversion in the liver, gut, and peripheral tissues.
-Factors such as nutrient deficiencies, inflammation, liver impairment, and gastrointestinal dysfunction may reduce conversion efficiency (8–10).
-The role of the gut in hormone metabolism is explored further in our gut microbiome overview.
+Approximately 80% of circulating T3 is produced outside the thyroid gland through enzymatic deiodination, primarily by type 1 deiodinase (D1) in the liver and type 2 deiodinase (D2) in the gut, skeletal muscle, and central nervous system.
+Factors such as selenium and zinc deficiency, systemic inflammation, hepatic impairment, and gastrointestinal dysbiosis may reduce conversion efficiency (8–10).
+The role of the gut microbiome in thyroid hormone metabolism is explored further in our gut microbiome overview.

 Key Nutrient Deficiencies

-Several micronutrients play essential roles in thyroid hormone synthesis and metabolism:
+Several micronutrients serve as essential cofactors in thyroid hormone synthesis, conversion, and receptor binding:

-• Iron is required for thyroid peroxidase activity and hormone synthesis (13).
+Iron Required for thyroid peroxidase (TPO) enzymatic activity Iron deficiency anaemia may impair iodine utilisation and hormone synthesis (13)

 Stress Physiology and Reverse T3

-Chronic physiological stress may alter thyroid hormone metabolism, increasing conversion of T4 into reverse T3 (rT3).
-Reverse T3 is an inactive metabolite that can competitively inhibit T3 action at the receptor level (14–16).
+Chronic activation of the hypothalamic-pituitary-adrenal (HPA) axis may alter thyroid hormone metabolism through a process described in the literature as non-thyroidal illness syndrome (NTIS), also known as euthyroid sick syndrome.
+This involves increased conversion of T4 into reverse T3 (rT3) by type 3 deiodinase (D3).
+Reverse T3 is a biologically inactive metabolite that can competitively inhibit T3 action at the nuclear receptor level (14–16).
+Researcher Edith Fliers and colleagues at the University of Amsterdam documented the relationship between illness-related stress and altered deiodinase expression in their 2014 review in Endocrine Reviews (14).
 This overlap between stress physiology and fatigue patterns is discussed further in our chronic fatigue resource.

 Oestrogen and Thyroid Hormone Availability

-Elevated oestrogen levels may increase thyroid-binding globulin (TBG), reducing the proportion of free, biologically active thyroid hormones available to tissues (17,18).
+Elevated circulating oestrogen, whether from oral contraceptive use, hormone replacement therapy, or endogenous overproduction, may increase hepatic synthesis of thyroid-binding globulin (TBG).
+This reduces the proportion of free, biologically active thyroid hormones (free T4 and free T3) available to tissues (17,18).
+Bassem Arafah at Case Western Reserve University demonstrated that women with hypothyroidism on oestrogen therapy may require increased thyroxine dosing to maintain adequate free hormone levels (17).
 Hormone interactions and their systemic effects are also addressed in our mental health and hormones overview.

 Assessment: When to Look Beyond TSH

-A more comprehensive thyroid evaluation may be considered when symptoms persist despite normal screening results.
-Depending on the clinical picture, this may include:
+A comprehensive thyroid evaluation is warranted when symptoms of hypothyroidism persist despite TSH falling within the standard laboratory reference range (typically 0.4–4.0 mIU/L).
+Depending on the clinical picture, assessment may include:

 Management Considerations (Clinician-Guided)